silentli/terraform-snippets/03-packer/README.md

 ## Usage in Packer

-Use the instance profile name in your Packer configuration:
+Use the instance profile name in the Packer configuration:

 ```hcl
 build {